-Sometime in 1979, Cindy Hensley came across John McCain at a reception for the military; John was there in his capacity as the United States’ Navy Liaison officer to the United States Senate.
+Sometime in 1979, Cindy Hensley came across John McCain at a reception for the military; John was there in his capacity as the United States’ Navy Liaison Officer to the United States Senate.
 They met while at this reception and began their acquaintance on a lying note; she lied about her age to make herself seem older, while John equally lied about his age to make him younger.
 Their liking for each other made them overlook this initial error.

 John was married to Carol McCain for 14 years, at the time he met and liked Cindy Hensley, so they couldn’t make their love official right away.
-Shortly after meeting Cindy, John began filing for divorce from his then-current wife and unfortunately, they stopped living together as a couple in January 1980.
+Shortly after meeting Cindy, John began filing for divorce from his then-current wife, and unfortunately, they stopped living together as a couple in January 1980.
 Two months later, Carol gave her consent to the divorce initiated by John, and proceedings were finalized in April of 1980.
 Meanwhile, John’s relationship with Cindy continued to grow despite his divorce proceedings with his wife.

 A month after John’s divorce became official, he married Cindy on May 17, 1980, in a beautiful ceremony at Arizona Biltmore Hotel, Phoenix.
-In order to save their marriage from financial crisis in the future, both John and Cindy signed a pre-nuptial agreement, under which most of her family’s assets would be kept by her, under her maiden name; they also kept their individual finances separate while married, and they filled separate income taxes on their earnings.
+In order to save their marriage from a financial crisis in the future, both John and Cindy signed a pre-nuptial agreement, under which most of her family’s assets would be kept by her, under her maiden name; they also kept their individual finances separate while married, and they filed separate income taxes on their earnings.

 For the next 3 years of her life, Cindy devoted her time and resources to help her husband win his bid to be elected into the United States Senate by launching fund-raisers and committing her personal finances to foot the campaign bills.
 She would also go with him from door to door campaigning.
 The stress of this period would tell on Cindy, as she suffered several miscarriages in the couple’s bid to procreate.

-Cindy McCain’s husband was diagnosed with an aggressive brain tumor – glioblastoma in 2017, and though he underwent surgeries and treatment to solve this issue, he eventually died on August 25, 2018, aged 81 years.
+Cindy McCain’s husband was diagnosed with an aggressive brain tumor – glioblastoma – in 2017, and though he underwent surgeries and treatment to solve this issue, he eventually died on August 25, 2018, aged 81 years.

 In 1984, Cindy moved back to Arizona after her husband’s successful election bid, and she gave birth to their first child – a daughter they named Meghan.
 Two sons would follow suit in 1986 and 1988 named John Sidney IV and James.